aeaeaeaeaeae/iidformat/README.md

 An _IID-file_ only stores the segmentation, not the actual image.
 The segments are binary masks that covers sections of the image.
 The segments are labeled with **Individual IDentifiers** `IID`.
 These are _arbritary_ and _globally unique_ IDs associated with a spesific _individual_, where an individual is a distinct entity (object, concept, event and so on).

-An IID is _arbritary_ in the sense that it does not have any formal relationship with the data it labels (It's not a hash).
-It's _Globally unique_ in the sense that it is a global label, any data labeled with a specific IID is considered part of this individual.
+An IID is _arbritary_ in the sense that it does not have any formal relationship with the data it labels (it's not a hash).
+It's _globally unique_ in the sense that it is a global label, any data labeled with a specific IID is considered part of this individual.

 IIDs lets the data drive its own the definition.
-Since an IID is arbritary (or made from random bytes) it is also meaningless, meaning therefore flow from the data to the label.
+Since an IID is arbritary (made from random bytes) it is also meaningless, meaning therefore flows from the data to the label.
 The data (as experience) defines the individual (as word).

 An IID is composed of two raw byte-strings, _domain_ and _iid_.
 The _domain_ defines the context (what language/protocol) and _iid_ defines the name of that individual in that context.
 There is no fixed length for either the _domain_ or _iid_ bytestring.